dmillett/clash/README.md

 A clojure project for quick interactive analysis of structured text files (ex: logs, csv, etc.), within the REPL.
 After parsing structured text into an in memory data structure as an *atom*, clash facilitates counting and collecting results from the data structure based on specified predicates and incrementing functions.
-This is valuable for quickly analyzing data that is not persisted in databases.
+This is valuable for quickly analyzing data that is not persisted in databases or Hadoop.

+It can also be used in an ad-hoc analysis of multiple data sets to measure how a cartesian product of predicates evaluates against two different data sets.
+For example, in a web shopping experience: "How many times are products within a specific price range + type searched? priced? or purchased?"

 Clash also includes clojure-shell (bash, csh, zsh, ec) functionality that incorporates most of the speed advantages of commands like 'grep' and 'cut' individually or piped together.
 The results of unpiped/piped